nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 3.1.
 What Browsers are Supported?

-Currently the following desktop browsers are officially fully supported:
+Currently the following desktop browsers are fully supported:

  * Chrome
  * Firefox